bsmith89/strain-corr/doc/manuscript/manuscript.md

 relative to StrainPanDA (IQR: 0.022–0.079; p < 1 × 10^-10^).
 All three tools
-had similarly high precision, and the superior performance of StrainPGC was driven primarily by a dramatic reduction in the false negative rate (FPR: 1 - recall): a median of just 49% of PanPhlAn's and 60% of StrainPanDA's FPR.
+had similarly high precision, and the superior performance of StrainPGC was driven primarily by a large reduction in the false negative rate (FPR: 1 - recall): a median of just 49% of PanPhlAn's and 60% of StrainPanDA's FPR.

 For all three tools, strains